bluecurrent/HomeAssistantAPI/docs/source/documentation/api-package-documentation.md

 Tries to connect to websocket and stores the connection in a variable.
 Also sets \_has_connection to True.

-Throws WebsocketException if connecting has failed.
+Throws WebsocketException if connecting has failed, a `RequestLimitReached` when the limit is reached or an `AlreadyConnected` if the IP is already connected to the server.

 ### await send_request(request: dict)